-Nevado means snow in Spanish and there’s plenty of that in view from the farm (on a clear day) as you look up to the flanks of the Chimborazo volcano behind the massive sprawl of greenhouses.
-The snowy peak of the volcano is at 20,703 feet (6,310 meters) and the roses themselves are grown at more than 9,042 feet (2,756 meters) above sea level.
+Nevado means snow in Spanish and you can see plenty of that from the farm (on a clear day) as you look up to the flanks of the Chimborazo Volcano behind the massive sprawl of greenhouses.
+The snowy peak of that volcano is at 20,703 feet (6,310 meters) and the roses themselves are grown at more than 9,042 feet (2,756 meters) above sea level.

 That may seem way too high for growing roses but the Nevado operation is also very, very close to the equator where temperatures stay warm enough for growth (especially inside the greenhouses).
 The equatorial location has other benefits as well.

 The sun in Ecuador is strong, constant for basically 12 hours a day and comes down in super straight rays nearly perpendicular to the earth.
 Solar panels, which are angled to catch slanted rays in most of the world, lie practically flat down here around the equator.

 These unique sun conditions are said to produce more vibrant color, a larger flower head and some of the longest, straightest stems in the world, some reaching more than 40 inches (100 cm).